 - Write a letter to Sweet Pea, Farmer John, or any animal at Moonrise Farm.
 The address is here.

-CLiF recorded Farmers John and Jennifer sharing their book Brave Little Finn and introducing some new potential book characters from their farm.
+CLiF recorded Farmers John and Jennifer sharing a clip from their book Brave Little Finn.
 Watch here!